Differential operators on the base affine space of $SL_n$ and quantized Coulomb branches

 As remarked in \cite[Sec.
 5(xi)]{BFN19}, if $\cA \in D({}_{\wG}\Gr_{\wG})$ has the structure of a ring object with respect to convolution, its pushforward $p_{*}(\cA) \in D({}_{G}\Gr_{G})$ naturally inherits a ring structure, as does $i'^! j'^*(\cA) \in D({}_{\wL}\Gr_{\wL})$.
 The desired claim is that we obtain the same ring object in $D({}_{L}\Gr_{L})$ if we apply both constructions in either of the two possible orders.

 \begin{Proposition} Given a ring object $\cA \in D({}_{\wG}\Gr_{\wG})$, there is a canonical isomorphism of ring objects in in $D({}_{L}\Gr_{L})$. \end{Proposition}

 Note that $i^! j^*$ can be interpreted as a renormalized !-pullback $(ji)^!_{ren}$ in the sense of \cite[Sec.
-4.9]{Ras14b}, and some constructions below are more succinct in this formulation.
-However, the claim is ultimately an identity between two natural transformations, and these transformations are most transparently analyzed when we express them in terms of adjunctions involving ind-proper !-pullback and smooth *-pullback.
+4.9]{Ras14b}.
+However, the claim is ultimately an identity between two natural transformations, and to define and analyze these transformations we must express them in terms of adjunctions involving ind-proper !-pullback and smooth *-pullback.
 We discuss this point some more at the end of the section.
 We also clarify again that when discussing ring objects we only consider them at the classical level, i.e. we prove the above statement interpreting $D({}_{L}\Gr_{L})$ as a triangulated category rather than its underlying stable $\infty$-category.